 As a fitting finale, our coconut and lime pannacotta with charred pineapple, sorbet and coconut flakes (£7) was the ideal palate cleanser.
 I was torn between that and an olive oil, orange and polenta cake with orange gel and yoghurt sorbet (£7).
 The children’s pudding menu of two scoops of ice cream or mini sticky toffee pudding sundaes was to me, a subtle nod towards making up with the local gentry.

 They say third time lucky.
-I for one think Ponoma’s is now a neighbourhood restaurant that should be forgiven for any past sins.
+I for one think Ponoma’s restaurant is now a neighbourhood restaurant that should be forgiven for any past sins.
 This is version 3.0 and it’s great.

 All food shots (C) Andy Mossack